Package 'tlm'

 nboot

 numeric.
 The number of non parametric bootstrap samples to compute confidence intervals.
 Default is 999.
-See ‘Details’.
+See Details below.

 seed